fatihgenc/sequel_auth/README.md

     user.reset_access_token
     user.access_token # => "knOSWH5l5JI87p1AVEq6Xg"
 ### include_validations option
-include_validations option can be used to disable default password presence and confirmation.
+include_validations option can be used to disable default password presence and confirmation validation.
 > Please note that, precence check only works for new records.

     class UserWithoutValidations < Sequel::Model